Components

 From Components to Parts

-To ensure the most meaningful results, a number of assumptions have been made while developing OpenCutList.
+To ensure the most meaningful results, several assumptions have been made while developing OpenCutList.
 It is essential to follow these guidelines for best results:

-• Using components for modeling your project (scaled components are also supported), because only components will appear in the Parts List.
+• Use components for modeling your project (scaled components are also supported), because only components will appear in the Part List.
 They may be nested in groups and even inside other components.

 • Label the definition and the instance of your components (optional).
-This information will appear in the Parts List.
+This information will appear in the Part List.

 • Correctly define the component axes to match the grain direction and/or the orientation of the part in the raw material.
-Usually length/width or thickness cannot be swapped in wood.
+Usually length, width and thickness cannot be swapped in wood.

 • Apply SketchUp material to your components and configure its parameters through the Materials tab.